UMR-CNRM/snowtools/doc/source/misc/surfex.rst

 Core model options
 ^^^^^^^^^^^^^^^^^^

-Here you can find long name for a part of these variables (alphabetical order for shortname):
+Here you can find long name for a part of these variables (alphabetical order for shortname).
+RQ: If short name ends by _VEG, it means that this is a prognostic variable also used in PREP files

 - ASN_VEG = Snow albedo
 - DRAIN_ISBA = Subsurface_runoff_flux (kg/m2)